Trump says he will halt immigration, citing pandemic, as Georgia plans partial reopening

 President Donald Trump's response to the coronavirus outbreak took on a sharper political tone with his pledge to suspend immigration into the country, while Georgia and other U.S. states began lifting restrictions that stalled their economies.

 Trump made the immigration announcement in a Twitter message late on Monday night, suggesting his action would prevent further contagion from outsiders while saving American jobs.
-Trump, elected in 2016 in part on his vow to stamp out illegal immigration, had staked his re-election in November on the strength of the U.S. economy, which has been sapped by the economic shutdown aimed at stopping the pandemic.
-He has now been pressing for states to begin easing restrictions that have left a record 22 million people seeking unemployment benefits.
+Trump, elected in 2016 in part on his vow to stamp out illegal immigration, had staked his re-election in November on the strength of a U.S. economy now sapped by the economic shutdown to stop the pandemic.
+He has since been pressing for states to begin easing restrictions that have left a record 22 million people seeking unemployment benefits.

 "In light of the attack from the Invisible Enemy," he tweeted, referring to the pandemic, "as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration into the United States."
 The White House declined to offer further details on the reasoning behind the decision, its timing or its legal basis.

+"It's a situation that is very difficult, and it's a situation where - however you do it - it's going to be a blame game," he said.
+"But it's a situation where you need everybody to work together."
+Cuomo, who like Trump is from the same New York City borough of Queens, has mostly sidestepped potential confrontations with the president, emerging as a foil to his brashness by projecting a calm and fact-based approach to the crisis.

-New York accounts for nearly half of the 42,400 coronavirus deaths in the United States, according to a Reuters tally, and even though the outbreak appears to be past its peak in New York, Cuomo has insisted on a go-slow approach to reopening.
+New York accounts for nearly half of the at least 43,000 coronavirus deaths in the United States, according to a Reuters tally, and even though the outbreak appears to be past its peak in New York, Cuomo has insisted on a go-slow approach to reopening.
 GEORGIA TO REOPEN

 By contrast, Georgia Governor Brian Kemp, a Republican, on Monday said that gyms, hair salons, bowling alleys, tattoo parlors and massage parlors could reopen on Friday, followed next Monday by movie theaters and restaurants.
 Kemp described it as a measured approach to balance the health of the state's economy with public health concerns, saying stay-home orders, social distancing and other steps to stanch the outbreak would remain in place.